Examining Caregiving Roles to Differentiate the Effects of Using a Mobile App for Community Oversight for Privacy and Security: Methods

 \textit{\textbf{H4:}} \textit{a) Prior to using CO-oPS, there will be no significant difference in community collective efficacy between } \textit{caregivers and caregivees,} \textit{b) Both caregivers and caregivees will report higher levels of community collective efficacy after using the CO-oPS app, and} \textit{c) Caregiving status will moderate the effect of using the CO-oPS app, such that the increase in community collective efficacy after using the app will be stronger for caregivees than for caregivers.}

 \textbf{\textit{Self-Efficacy}} was originally defined by Bandura \cite{bandura1982self} as an individual's perceived capacity to perform a task.
-In our study, we utilized the pre-validated version of this construct, which was used in Kropczynski et al.'s work \cite{kropczynski_examining_2021}.
+In this study, we employed a pre-validated version of this construct from our prior work \cite{kropczynski_examining_2021}.
 Their self-efficacy scale measured an individual's perceived ability to manage their own privacy and security.
 Their work showed evidence that technology caregivers have higher self-efficacy than caregivees.
 In our study, since caregivers provided privacy and security support to their caregivees prior to participating in the study, we expect that our caregivers will also have higher self-efficacy for mobile privacy and security than the caregivees.
 Furthermore, since our caregivees used the CO-oPS app to learn from their community members' mobile privacy and security behavior and received feedback and guidance from others on their own mobile privacy practices, we expect that our caregivees' self-efficacy would become stronger after using the CO-oPS app than the caregivers.
 Therefore, we hypothesized that:

 \textit{\textbf{H5:}} \textit{a) Prior to using CO-oPS, caregivers will report higher levels of self-efficacy than caregivees,} \textit{b) Both caregivers and caregivees will report higher levels of self-efficacy after using the CO-oPS app, and} \textit{c) Caregiving status will moderate the effect of using the CO-oPS app, such that the increase in self-efficacy after using the app will be stronger for caregivees than for caregivers.}\\